Sage-Bionetworks/portalsDocs/articles/faq.md

 For a comprehensive introduction to Synapse see our getting started guide [TODO:link?].

 #### How much does it cost to use Synapse?
-We allow groups to get started for free by subsidizing relatively moderate amounts of of internal Synapse cloud storage (e.g. 10s of GB).
-If your needs will greatly exceed these we suggest contacting (SynapseInfo@sagebase.org) as we have multiple solutions including the ability for groups to host their own content either in cloud storage, proxied from local file servers [TODO: add link to storage solutions] or as external links.
+We allow groups to get started for free by subsidizing relatively moderate amounts of internal Synapse cloud storage (e.g. 10s of GB).
+If your needs will exceed this limit we suggest contacting [SynapseInfo@sagebase.org](mailto:SynapseInfo@sagebase.org) for other solutions, including the ability for groups to host their own content either in cloud storage, proxied from local file servers [TODO: add link to storage solutions] or as external links.

 #### How is Synapse funded?
 [Sage Bionetworks](http://www.sagebase.org) provides Synapse services free of charge to the scientific community through generous support from the [*National Cancer Institute (NCI)*](http://www.cancer.gov), the [*National Heart, Lung, and Blood Institute (NIH NHLBI)*](http://www.nhlbi.nih.gov), the [Children’s Tumor Foundation (CTF)](http://www.ctf.org/), the [Alfred P. Sloan Foundation](http://www.sloan.org/), the [National Insitute on Aging (NIH)](https://www.nia.nih.gov/), and the [National Institue of Mental Health (NIMH)](http://www.nimh.nih.gov/index.shtml).